 It's almost unknown for either men or women with Prader-Willi syndrome to have children.
 They're usually infertile because the testicles and ovaries do not develop normally.
 But sexual activity is usually possible, particularly if sex hormones are replaced.

 Children with Prader-Willi syndrome may also have distinctive features, including:

 - a thin upper lip and a downturned mouth

 - unusually fair hair, skin and eyes

 These features are usually noticed at or shortly after birth.

-Children with Prader-Willi syndrome develop an increased appetite and eat an excessive amount of food if they have the opportunity.
+People with Prader-Willi syndrome develop an increased appetite and eat an excessive amount of food if they have the opportunity.
 The medical name for this is hyperphagia.

-- tantrums and angry behaviour to get food
+- angry behaviour to get food

 - interest in pictures of food, food-related play or discussion of food